NOTAANAMEE/PixanKit.OfInstaller/README.md

 # PixanKit.OfInstaller
-A easy Java project which helps install the optifine
+An easy Java project which helps install the optifine

+Might be updated or not...